 Step 6 — Add Open WebUI connection

 In Open WebUI, look for Admin Settings → Connections → OpenAI, then add an OpenAI-compatible connection if your version supports it.
-Enter:
+Enter the RutaAPI Base URL and paste the API key into the provider settings.

 If Open WebUI does not auto-detect models from /v1/models, look for a Model IDs field in the connection settings and add the model IDs you copied from Step 5.